hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       + local encoding of person 1 w/ 12 relationship units
       + exactly one of units turns on for each training case
       + turn on one of the 24 people, who's relationship is the unique answer
+  + Similarity
-      + with the unique answer, no similarity btw people $\Rightarrow$ all pairs of people equally dissimilar
+    + with the unique answer, no similarity btw people $\implies$ all pairs of people equally dissimilar
     + dissimilarity:
       + not cheating by giving the network information about who would like to
       + the people not connected to uninterpreted symbols
+  + Output: with one people and one relationship turned on, one of the 24 people will turn on
   + Distributed encoding of person 1: (left and right diagram)
-    + take local encoding of a person 1
+    + take input from local encoding of person 1
     + connect to a small set of neurons (6 units - big gray blocks)
     + Gray blocks:
       + top row: 12 British people
       + bottom row: 12 Italian people
     + each people has to represent the people as pattern activities over these 6 neurons
-    + learn the propositions to encode a people in the distributed pattern of activity
+    + a person in the distributed pattern of activity encoded once the propositions learned via the neural net
-    + reveal the structuring the task or structure in the domain
+    + the distributed patterns reveal the structuring the task or structure in the domain
-    + Train 112 propositions
+    + Train the 112 propositions many times
-    + changing the weights slowly each proposition with backpropagation
+    + changing the weights slowly each proposition with back propagation
     + Observe the 6 units in the layer
-      + blobs: the incoming weights for the one of the hidden units
+      + blobs within 6 blocks: the incoming weights for the one of the hidden units
-      + top right unit (big grey block):
+      + top right unit (big grey block): nationality
         + top row: all British people positive (white)
         + bottom row: all Italian people negative (black)
-        + indicate the input person whether British or Italian
+        + indicating the input person whether British or Italian
+        + no information provided explicitly with nationality
         + Input family trees not correlated
-      + 2nd right block:
+      + 2nd right block: generation
-        + 4 big positive weights at the beginning $\Rightarrow$ Christopher & Andrew or their Italian equivalents
+        + 4 big positive weights at the beginning $\implies$ Christopher & Andrew or their Italian equivalents
         + 2 big negative weights corresponding to Colin or his Italian equivalent
         + 4 more positive weights next to Colin or his Italian equivalent
         + 2 more negative weights at the end corresponding to Charlotte and her Italian equivalent